 Since graduating from UCLA in 2012, I’ve done habitat restoration throughout Golden Gate National Park, taught science as an environmental educator, shot stills for documentaries, freelanced for nonprofits, brands, and reported on stories across the U.S. (and occasionally abroad).
-I also write poetry when I can and once worked for Patagonia’s photo team.
+I also write poetry and I’m a big fan of connecting multiple disciplines together.

 My work tends to fall under:

 design (especially how it influences our collective psyches)